AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config.md

 ```

-After setting up your template and component you can add your configuration by adding subpages under:
+After setting up your template and component, you can add your configuration by adding subpages under:

 `/etc/cloudservices/<service-name>`